Kagebounshin/skateshop/README.md

     ### Navbar
     - The navbar will be fixed at the top of the page, so it's always accessible for the user.
     - On Desktop view, the navbar will have the sites logo to the left, the produt links centered, an the search, account management and the bag links will be displayed to the right.
-    - On Mobile and Tablet, the product links and the logo are hidden in a collapsable menu, show them by clicking at the burger menu.
+    - On Mobile and Tablet, the product links and the logo are hidden in a collapsable menu, show them by clicking at a "__burger menu__".
 The search, account management and the bag links will still be displayed to the right.
     - The search bar will be in a dropdown menu both on deskttop, tablet & mobile view, always accesible and easy for the user to search for a product at any time.
     - The account management links will be in a dropdown menu, wich will have the choices to register, login, logout, and your own profile page, with order history and personal information.
     ### Home